-- (b) No one other than a member shall sit in a member's seat while the House is in session. - (c) No one shall be allowed to smoke in the House Chamber. - (d) While the House is in session no one shall talk on a cellular phone or other electronic communication device in the House Chamber, including the balcony area and all electronic communication devices shall be set to a non-audible setting.

-RULE 58 - NON-MEMBER INVITED SPEAKERS OR GUESTS

-- (a) A non-member speaker or guest shall be allowed to address the House of Representatives provided they are noted on the Agenda together with the name of the Representative sponsoring said speaker or guest and the time allotted for their remarks. - (b) A speaker noted per subsection (a) of this rule shall be granted a time limit of one (1) minute, three (3) minutes or five (5) minutes by the Speaker of the House. - (c) On the day of the scheduled address, the sponsoring member shall be recognized and shall move that the invited speaker or guest be granted privilege to address the House and shall state the allotted time granted by the Speaker of the House. - (d) The Speaker of the House may grant an unlimited amount of time for the Governor to address the House as deemed necessary by the Speaker or the members of the House. - (e) This rule is only applicable to appearances by non-members giving remarks unrelated to Agenda items and shall not be construed so as to limit the speaking time of witnesses to legislation.

-RULE 59 - REPEAL OR AMENDMENT OF RULES

-No motion, order or resolution to repeal or amend a Rule of the House may be considered or acted upon unless it has been submitted in writing to the House at least one (1) day prior thereto, together with the written text of any proposed amendment.
-The repeal or amendment of any Rule of the House requires the concurrence of at least a majority of the members elected to the House.

-RULE 60 - RULES TO BE PRINTED
+823 reasonable number of other accredited correspondents as determined by the Speaker and a reasonable number of 824 representatives of radio and television broadcasting stations (together with necessary equipment) as determined by the 825 Speaker.
+826 (b) No one other than a member shall sit in a member's seat while the House is in session.
+827 (c) No one shall be allowed to smoke in the House Chamber.
+828 (d) While the House is in session no one shall talk on a cellular phone or other electronic communication device in 829 the House Chamber, including the balcony area and all electronic communication devices shall be set to a non-audible 830 setting.
+831 RULE 58 - NON-MEMBER INVITED SPEAKERS OR GUESTS 832 (a) A non-member speaker or guest shall be allowed to address the House of Representatives provided they are 833 noted on the Agenda together with the name of the Representative sponsoring said speaker or guest and the time allotted for 834 their remarks.
+835 (b) A speaker noted per subsection (a) of this rule shall be granted a time limit of one (1) minute, three (3) minutes 836 or five (5) minutes by the Speaker of the House.
+837 (c) On the day of the scheduled address, the sponsoring member shall be recognized and shall move that the 838 invited speaker or guest be granted privilege to address the House and shall state the allotted time granted by the Speaker of 839 the House.
+840 (d) The Speaker of the House may grant an unlimited amount of time for the Governor to address the House as 841 deemed necessary by the Speaker or the members of the House.
+842 (e) This rule is only applicable to appearances by non-members giving remarks unrelated to Agenda items and 843 shall not be construed so as to limit the speaking time of witnesses to legislation.
+844 RULE 59 - REPEAL OR AMENDMENT OF RULES 845 No motion, order or resolution to repeal or amend a Rule of the House may be considered or acted upon unless in 846 has been submitted in writing to the House at least one (1) day prior thereto, together with the written text of any proposed 847 amendment.
+The repeal or amendment of any Rule of the House requires the concurrence of at least a majority of the 848 members elected to the House.
+849 RULE 60 - RULES TO BE PRINTED 850 These Rules shall be printed by the Division of Research, upon adoption, in a pocket-sized edition which shall also 851 contain the following materials: